WHAT IS

 These records will be maintained by Parkway Tropics according to Executive Order 2020-91.

-Social distancing
+Social

 Parkway Tropics will keep employees on the premises at least six feet from one another to the maximum extent possible, including using: